b. 1967, USA

 Kirsten Stolle is a visual artist working in collage, drawing, and installation.
 Her research-based practice is grounded in the investigation of corporate propaganda, environmental politics, and biotechnology.
 Her work examines the global influence of agrichemical and pharmaceutical corporations on our food supply and the effects of long-lasting toxicity on our bodies, ecosystems, and environment.

-Her Specimen Series (2013) of watercolors, painted while reading Rachel Carson’s book of environmentalism, Silent Spring (1962), imagines unseen interferences between bodily interiors and the outside world.
+Her Specimen Series (2013) of watercolors, painted while reading Rachel Carson’s Silent Spring (1962), imagines unseen interferences between bodily interiors and the outside world.
 Stolle’s art practice in many ways follows Carson’s lead, warning of the pervasive misinformation spread by biotech companies from the post-war era to the present.
 Tactics of appropriation, redaction, and distortion across different media challenge industry narratives, along with that of the American dream itself.